 No one wants to be called by a debt collector, even if there is a legitimate reason for the call.

-Debt collection agencies have resources, staff and tools to locate people, find their assets, collect money from accounts receivable and even take them to the court of required.
+Debt collection agencies have resources, staff and tools to locate people, find their assets, collect money from accounts receivable and even take them to court if required.

 Ignoring accounts receivable is a mistake as it will only hurt your business.
-It is extremely important to have a company policy on how to handle accounts receivable.
+It is crucial to have a company policy on how to handle accounts receivable.